MarioHM2004/java-Workshop/README.md

 ## exercise 2 - methods and attributes

 Congratulations!!
 You know how to simply output a message.
-Now you will have to implement a class called "Rectangle" with attributes "length" and "width".
+Now you will have to implement a class called ***Rectangle*** with attributes ***length*** and ***width***.
 Write methods to calculate the area and perimeter of the rectangle and create instances of the Rectangle class in order to test this methods.

 We will do it together step by step:

 ### step 1 - Create the Rectangle Class

-Create a Rectangle.java file
+Create a ***Rectangle.java*** file

-First, we will create a Java class named Rectangle.
+First, we will create a class named Rectangle.
 This class will have two private attributes: length and width.

 ```java
 public class Rectangle {